KSP-ModularManagement/ModularManagement/GameData/ModuleManagerWatchDog/README.md

 Additionally, CurseForge - at least at the moment of this release - doesn't have a mechanism to allow updating files on it, triggering bug reports that will be easily avoided by deploying this tool.

-This tool checks for need for installing (or updating) such critical DLLs automatically for selected Add'Ons.
+This tool checks for the need of installing (or updating) such critical DLLs automatically for selected Add'Ons.

 The feature is implemented on a discrete DLL, `WatchDogInstallChecker.dll`, and can be easily removed from the distribution without colateral effects (other than losing the functionality).

-**It's not advisable to use it on installments managed by CKAN**, as it manages itself these DLLs.
+**It's _not_ advisable to use it on installments managed by CKAN**, as it manages itself these DLLs.

 The following Add'Ons are currently managed: